Copper Options Explained

 How to Start Trading Copper Options

-To buy or sell copper options, you need to open a trading account with a broker that handles futures options trades.
+To buy or sell copper options, you need to open a trading account with a broker that handles futures options.
 Most online brokerages out there only deal with stocks and stock options.
-Only a few such as TD Ameritrade lets you trade futures and futures options as well.
-TD Ameritrade also provide a virtual trading platform where beginners can try out futures and options trading in real market conditions without using real money.
+Only a few such as E*TRADE Securities lets you trade futures and futures options as well.